arh23/dummy-data-generator/README.md

 #### Settings

 A settings file (*settings.json*) is also created when the script has been run for the first time.
-Currently, the settings are as follows:
+Currently, the following can be changed via the settings:

 - Default name of files generated - set to "data.csv" by default.
 If left blank, there will be a prompt to enter a file name before a file is generated.

 - Name of folder where generated files are located - set to "generated-data" by default.
 If left blank, the files will generate in the same location as the script.

+- Index value where the script starts counting from when creating rows - set to 0 by default.
+The value is not inclusive, counts will start at value + 1.

+- Name of the JSON file being used to load the columns - set to "columns.json" by default.
+If the file does not exist, it will be created with default columns.

 You can modify the settings from within the script, or directly via the JSON file.